Inteli-College/2025-1A-T01-G19-PUBLICO/README.md

 Weekly meetings have been held to present the research progress and to define the next steps of the project.

+During the second module, the initially planned activities had to be reviewed and reformulated, since they were contingent on a partnership with an institution that did not materialize.
+During this period, the Introduction and Methodology sections of the article were rewritten to detail the bibliographic survey and article analysis process, as well as to clarify the course design, implementation, and data collection, without linking to any specific institution.

+Additionally, a mapping of related high schools was carried out to establish new contacts.
+The teaching plan was finalized, enhancing the relationship between content and lessons, including activities planned for asynchronous moments.
+Also in this module, an action plan for the experiment was developed, detailing all steps for its execution, including dissemination strategies, participant selection, and specifications of synchronous and asynchronous models to be adopted.

+Infrastructure planning for the event was also conducted: contacts were made with the venue, dates and times were scheduled, and equipment management teams (such as laptops and projectors) were contacted to ensure the event runs smoothly.
+Although the registration form was released and initial marketing actions were undertaken, due to short notice and low participation, these efforts were suspended.
+Currently, these actions are being resumed with a new date planned for the experiment.

 ---

 ## 4. Obstacles and Challenges

-A significant obstacle currently faced by the authors concerns obtaining authorization for the proposed experimentation, as it must be carried out with the support of an educational institution that can enable the implementation of the educational workshops.
-At present, the researchers are in the negotiation phase with the school they consider most appropriate for conducting the study.
+In the first module, a significant obstacle faced by the authors was obtaining authorization for the proposed experimentation, as it depended on the support of an educational institution that would enable the implementation of the pedagogical workshops.
+During this period, the researchers were in negotiations with the school considered most suitable for conducting the study.
 However, there is a possibility that the negotiation may not be successful, which would require seeking another institution for the application of the Game-Based Learning methodology.
-It is believed that, at this stage, this limitation represents the only major concern regarding the progress of the research, as adjustments to the initially proposed timeline may become necessary.
+This limitation currently represents the main concern regarding the progress of the research and may necessitate adjustments to the initially proposed timeline.

+In the second module, a new obstacle emerged related to the difficulty in reaching the target audience for registration dissemination, since both authors lack familiarity and established connections with this group.
+To overcome this barrier, a marketing strategy revision plan was developed, including new approaches for contacting educational institutions that, so far, have shown promising potential to facilitate dissemination and participant recruitment.

 ---

 ## 5. Future Developments

-At the beginning of the second module of the project, the goal is to finalize negotiations with the selected school for the implementation of the proposed methodology.
-This will make it possible to schedule the study and begin the process of recruiting student volunteers.
-If conducting the study at the selected school proves unfeasible, another educational institution will be identified so that the research can proceed, with the tasks outlined in the project roadmap being postponed to a date slightly later than initially planned.

-In addition, the authors intend to continue writing the article, dedicating more time to refining the methodology section to ensure that the text becomes complete and cohesive.
-The lesson plan will also be revised, as the selection of educational software in game format for use in the learning process is still under evaluation.
-Weekly meetings with the project’s faculty advisor will continue, ensuring consistent updates on the project’s progress and allowing for the reception of guidance and suggestions for the next steps of the research.
+For the third module, the authors aim to effectively carry out the experiment, including the application of a diagnostic assessment, practical classes, activities, and a final exam.
+Subsequently, they plan to conduct the data collection and processing, as well as initiate descriptive statistics, comparative analysis, and content analysis of the results.

 ---

 ## 6. Conclusion and Final Reflections

 During the first module of the project, the students were able to significantly deepen their understanding of the topic chosen for the development of their final course project.
-They acquired new knowledge regarding the execution of research involving experimental procedures, as well as developed skills in academic writing.
-Initially, the authors outlined the purpose of applying the Game-Based Learning methodology within the context of introductory programming education and presented a methodological proposal to be implemented in the following module.
-The researchers believe that the study has strong potential to yield meaningful results with regard to advances in education in Brazil — particularly in terms of promoting knowledge about computational thinking.
+They acquired new knowledge related to conducting research involving experimental procedures, as well as developing skills in academic writing.
+The authors outlined the purpose of applying the Game-Based Learning methodology in the context of teaching computational thinking and presented a methodological proposal to be implemented in the following module.

+In the second module, despite the delays faced, the period was extremely rich for the development of the work, mainly due to the theoretical deepening carried out for the application of the methodology.
+Progress in negotiations and communications established with institutions also provided the students with the development of interpersonal skills, thus going beyond the writing of the article.
+The researchers remain confident that the study has great potential to generate significant results regarding advances in education in Brazil — especially in promoting knowledge about computational thinking.

 ---